-SET USERNAME AND PASSW ORD CONNECTION (PPPOE)
+SET USERNAME AND PASSWORD CONNECTION (PPPOE)

-vill need to have a Username and Password from your IPv6 Internet have this information, please contact your ISP.
+To set up this connection you will need to have a Username and Password from your IPv6 Internet Service Provider.
+If you do not have this information, please contact your ISP.

 PPPoE Session: Share with IPv4 C Create a new session

 Username :

 Password :

 Verify Password :

 Service Name : (Optional)

 Note: You may also need to provid contact your ISP. le a Service Name.
 If you do not have or know this information, please

 [Prev Next Cancel Connect